Skip to content

 dicing celery

-In a large bowl mix together the shrimp, mayonnaise, lemon juice, onions, celery, garlic, bell pepper, fennel, salt, and pepper.
+Mix the salad: In a large bowl, I combine the chilled shrimp with mayonnaise, a squeeze of lemon juice, onions, celery, garlic, bell pepper, fennel, salt, and pepper.
+I give everything a good stir until it’s evenly coated and creamy.

 mixing a shrimp salad